I have devoted my life to the care and well being of animals.

 The Butternut, also known as the white walnut, has a delicious edible nut, produces great lumber and produces a great natural dye once used on confederate uniforms.

 After God and my family my first love was and is the horse.
 What a noble and majestic creature he is.
 It is an honor to be in their service.
 I have an A.A.S degree in Equine Sciences.
+I raised many of the Southwind Farms yearlings from 1982 to 2014.

 My next love is my Jacob Sheep.
 Named for the biblical reference about Jacob selecting spotted male sheep and goats to use for breeding, since his pay was the spotted offspring.
 I love the variety of patterns and unique horn sets of the Jacob Sheep.
 (Breed Description) They have fleeces which are sought after by hand spinners.
 They produce mild flavored meat, with hides and horns as an extra by product.